cockroachdb/docs/v19.2/performance-benchmarking-with-tpc-c-100k-warehouses.md

 Next, [partition your database](partitioning.html) to divide all of the TPC-C tables and indexes into 27 partitions, one per rack, and then use [zone configurations](configure-replication-zones.html) to pin those partitions to a particular rack.

-1. On one of the VMs with the custom TPC-C `workload` binary, briefly run the workload to set up partitioning:
+1. On one of the VMs with the `workload` binary, briefly run TPC-C to set up partitioning:

     {% include copy-clipboard.html %}
     ~~~ shell